 The Slaughter House

 Another pub that’s earned itself a name for all things paranormal is the spookily-named Slaughter House on Fenwick Street.
 Staff have frequently described banging doors, murky figures on CCTV and a strong sense of never being alone.
-But it’s another particularly grusome story that’s caught the eye of some…
+But it’s another particularly gruesome story that’s caught the eye of some…

 Legend has it that the Victorian landlord was a former butcher, famous for his incredible pies which he cooked to perfection.

-On a warm summer night, while cleaning up the pub after a another messy night, the landlord heard three knocks on the door.
+On a warm summer night, while cleaning up the pub after another messy night, the landlord heard three knocks on the door.
 Answering it, he found a man dangling a bag of gold, asking the landlord to bake him a pie with some meat he’d brought along.
 Enticed by the glinting coins, the butcher agreed and set to work preparing the meat and packing it into a pie crust.
 Along the way, he was amazed by the tenderness of the flesh and the occasional short blonde hair he found but couldn’t quite place what animal it had come from.

 Once it was baked, the landlord received his gold and the man sat down to eat the pie, expressing how delicious it was before disappearing into the night.